chainwikinet/wikijs-yam-content/stakedrop-uniswap.md

 > Staking from Etherscan requires first setting an allowance from the staked token to the corresponding stake pool {.is-info}

+# Uniswap Stakedrop Rewards

+Two-thirds of the YAM supply [will be distributed via this stakedrop](https://medium.com/@yamfinance/yam-finance-d0ad577250c7).
+This is equivalent to 3,000,000 of the 5,000,000 "OG YAMs" (that is, YAM that has not been impacted by [rebasing](/rebase)).
+In the first week, 1/3rd of the YAM supply will be distributed in this way; the stakedrop continues forever, but each qeek the reward will decrease by an additional 50%.

 # How Positive Rebases Impact LPs